Brotzka/helpercollection/readme.md

-# Little Plesk helpers
+# My Helper Collection

-This repository contains a collection of short guidelines/code-examples which make working with Plesk Onyx and PHP easier.
+This repository contains a collection of code-samples for all the software I'am working with.

+- Laravel 5.x
+- Plesk
+- Homestead/Vagrant